graebnerc/DataScienceSpring23/content/post/2022-03-31-obj-types-i-functions/index.md

 # Overview

-We already learned (LINK) that everything in R that exists is an *object*.
+We already learned that everything in R that exists is an *object*.
 You most likely already noted that there are different types of objects:
 `2`, for instance, was a number, but `assign` was a function.^[In fact, we will learn below that `2` is not really a number, but a vector